 This Kentucky slang word is a shortened version of “mashed” and means to hit, kick, or punch something.

-It is often used in everyday speech.
 For example, someone might say, “I’m gonna mash this door open,” or “He tried to mash me!”

 14. Cattywampus: